killerducky/deja-queue/notes.md

 - [ ] visual bar graph or star system for ratings
 - [ ] import/export db into file menu
 - [ ] delay/skip song buttons in the queue?
+- [ ] When last played changes (and maybe other things?), recalculate score
+  - [ ] Score is supposed to be semi-stable so don't just always recalculate

 ## Stats/Algorithm